 And that is if you’re super lucky – you have so many awesome content, you have a wide network of connections from authoritative sites (like news sites or major content publishers), and you have a massive following and you already have a brand.
 But if you are new in the industry, with a niche that’s super competitive, a year or more would be a good benchmark.

-SEO caters to your long term goals.
-Just make sure to constantly pour your efforts in optimizing your site and improving user-experience, network and build connections with content publishers, and make your presence known on social media.
+SEO caters to your long-term marketing goals.
+Just make sure to constantly pour your efforts into optimizing your site and improving user experience, network and build connections with content publishers, and make your presence known on social media.
 One day, you’ll be glad you did.